 Top 20 Blockchain Companies In China – Hurun Report

 Hurun Report has released its first blockchain list over the past weekend in association with Xiha Finance, a Chinese blockchain media.
-Top 20 blockchain leaders, top 50 blockchain innovators and top 30 blockchain investors of 2018 in China were awarded.
+Top 20 blockchain leaders, top 50 blockchain innovators and top 30 blockchain investors of 2018 in China were revealed and awarded.

 According to the report, the top 20 blockchain leaders are:

 - JD Finance